ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - There will be issues with dishes with no ingredients.
 Just restrict it somehow.
 Otherwise its a headache with queries.

 - Make sure that the delivered column in attended_by is never null.
 Otherwise we will have issues.

+- Added fireEmployee.
+But need to take care such that a fired employee is not displayed, not allowed to login, not allowed to be an attendant etc.